clojure-emacs/cider/README.md

 <kbd>M-s</kbd> <kbd>M-r</kbd> | Search forward/reverse through command history with regex.
 <kbd>C-c C-n</kbd> <kbd>C-c C-p</kbd> | Move between the current and previous prompts in the REPL buffer.
 Pressing <kbd>RET</kbd> on a line with old input copies that line to the newest prompt.
 <kbd>TAB</kbd> | Complete symbol at point.
-<kbd>C-c C-d</kbd> | Display doc string for the symbol at point.
+<kbd>C-c C-d d</kbd> | Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
-<kbd>C-c C-j</kbd> | Display JavaDoc (in your default browser) for the symbol at point.
+<kbd>C-c C-d j</kbd> | Display JavaDoc (in your default browser) for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
+<kbd>C-c C-d g</kbd> | Lookup symbol in Grimoire.
+<kbd>C-c C-d a</kbd> | Apropos search for functions/vars.
+<kbd>C-c C-d A</kbd> | Apropos search for documentation.
 <kbd>C-c C-z</kbd> | Switch to the previous Clojure buffer.
 This complements <kbd>C-c C-z</kbd> used in cider-mode.
 <kbd>C-c M-f</kbd> | Select a function from the current namespace and insert into the REPL buffer.
 <kbd>C-c M-i</kbd> | Inspect expression.
 Will act on expression at point if present.